HedgeComp/OttoPilot-PreFlight/README.md

 	- Adds `C:\resources` to the `PATH`.
 	- Changes directory to `C:\resources`.
 	- Launches PowerShell with `-NoExit` so you can interact with the session.

+- Test and troubleshoot your scripts or prep the VM for repeated Autopilot testing.

 -  Inside the launched PowerShell session run the included `decryptandprep.ps1`:

 ```powershell
 Set-Location 'C:\resources'